 Services are lively, sometimes interactive, and spirit-filled.
-Our worship is contemporary and we encourage our congregation to worship as the spirit leads.
-Wednesday nights we have a very informal Bible Study with refreshments and a time of fellowshi, as well as celebrating the Eucharist.
-Our Sunday Mass is filled with worship both in song and in Word.
+Our worship is contemporary and we encourage our congregation to worship as the Spirit leads.
+Thursday nights we have a very informal Bible Study with refreshments and a time of fellowship.
+Our Saturday Mass is filled with worship both in song and in Word.
 We observe the Eucharist or communion and celebrate all that God has done for us.

 Why do you use terms such as Mass, Priest, Father, and Eucharist?